black-sliver/evermizer/README.txt

     Allow to specify output directory with -d
     Run the program without any file/arguments to see possible arguments Run the program in UI mode to see possible settings
-  Alchemizer: randomize where you get which alchemy and
-    Make sure Atlas is obtainable and usable in Easy/+Chaos and Normal/+Chaos Make sure Levitate and Revealer is obtainable and usable when required Easy will give you one formula with buyable ingredients pre-thraxx Newly learned alchemy is now preselected/highlighted for alchemy selection Strong Heart only teaches one formula, the other one is in the market (Texts still unchanged)
   Ingredienizer:
     Randomize ingredient requirements
     Scales with difficulty
     Goes crazy with chaos
+  Alchemizer: "On" randomizes where you get which alchemy and
+    Make sure Atlas is obtainable and usable in Easy/+Chaos and Normal/+Chaos Make sure Levitate and Revealer is obtainable and usable when required Newly learned alchemy is now preselected/highlighted for alchemy selection Strong Heart only teaches one formula, the other one is in the market "Pool" shuffles spells with other enabled pools (Dialogs still unchanged)
-  Boss dropamizer: randomize what each boss drops and
+  Boss dropamizer: "On" randomizes what each boss drops and
     Horace will not steal your DEs
     Thraxx will always drop a weapon for now
     Bridges in pyramid won't collapse
-    Horace spawn and dialog is changed (tied to DEs in inventory or DEs lost) Tinker taking away your diamond eyes sets flag to not lock-out Aegis If gourdomizer is on as well, you can go back through Big Bug after Thraxx
+    Horace spawn and dialog is changed (tied to DEs in inventory or DEs lost) Tinker taking away your diamond eyes sets flag to not lock-out Aegis If gourdomizer is on as well, you can go back through Big Bug after Thraxx "Pool" shuffles boss drops with other enabled pools
-  Gourdomizer: shuffle gourd/pot/chest drops, no gourds are missable
+  Gourdomizer: "On" shuffles gourd/pot/chest drops, no gourds are missable and
+    "Pool" shuffles gourd drops with other enabled pools Mixed Pool Strategy: when pooling is enabled "Balance" keeps the amount of key items in each pool constant "Random" may redistribute key items randomly
+    "Bosses" will move all key items to bosses
   Sniffamizer: "On" shuffles, "Chaos" randomizes dog-sniff ingredients
   Callbeadmizer: "On" swaps call bead rings, "Chaos" shuffles individual spells
   Doggomizer: "On" swaps, "Chaos" randomizes the dog in your party